 PEG Africa is one of the many companies to appreciate the importance of a good USSD user experience.
 An asset financing company that offers pay-as-you-go solar loans, PEG hopes to see its customers in Ghana and Cote d’Ivoire pay their bills via mobile wallets.
 Yet too often, customers who do not understand how to use their wallets end up relying on mobile money agents or pay-as-you-go company staff to make payments for them.
 Visiting an agent brings another actor into the equation with his or her own schedule and incentives.
 This reduces the reliability and frequency of paying with a mobile wallet, which in turn leads to slower repayment and higher default rates.

 In late 2016, CGAP partnered with PEG Africa in Ghana to demonstrate that creating a better USSD user experience could boost customers’ uptake of mobile money.

-Paying with a Dash, Dialling to Send Cash
+Paying with a dash, dialing to send cash

 In Ghana, we piloted two alternative payment methods that we thought would encourage customers to use their own mobile money accounts.
 These methods were developed in response to a human-centred design process (covered in a previous blog post), which among other things suggested that any new solutions would need to simplify the process for customers not accustomed to playing an active role in their payments.